 Download The Case Study

-When you’ve been given a mandate to undertake a population-scale genome sequencing process by 2023, reliable and scalable data storage is absolutely crucial.
+When you’ve been given a mandate to undertake a population-scale genome sequencing process within five years, reliable and scalable data storage is absolutely crucial.
 With the future of medicine at stake, Genomics England chose Nephos to help them scale to extreme performance and capacity.

 Genomics England Ltd. is owned by the UK Department of Health and Social Care.
 It was founded to help further medical research and improve patients’ lives, by sequencing 100,000 genomes of National Health Service (NHS) volunteer patients and making the resulting data available to 3,000+ researchers worldwide.